ianmaclarty/amulet/doc/math.md

 ### math.ortho(left, right, bottom, top [, near, far]) {.func-def}

-Creates a 4x4 orthographic projection marix.
+Creates a 4x4 orthographic projection matrix.
 The default values for `near` and `far` are `1` and `-1`.

 ### math.perlin(pos [, period]) {.func-def}